 When participating in any exercise program, you will experience a fair amount of soreness, especially when you are first starting out.
 The important part is to know the difference between normal muscle soreness and pain from an injury.
-Often muscle soreness can escalate into injury when it is not cared for in the proper way; however, and it's important to listen to your body and know when to take appropriate action like rest, or even see a doctor.
+Often muscle soreness can escalate into injury when it is not cared for in the proper way, and it's important to listen to your body and know when to take appropriate action like rest or even seeing a doctor.

 Your ribs may hurt after an ab workout from simple muscle soreness or from the lever action of the abdominal muscles pulling on the ribs at the point of attachment.
 This should dissipate in a few days.
 If you experience rib pain that worsens with exercise or doesn't improve after a few days, consult your doctor as it may be a sign of an injury or a more serious condition.

 Recognize Normal Muscle Soreness

 It can often be difficult to pinpoint the origin of muscle soreness.
 Sore ribs that present with insidious onset, no discernible mechanism of injury, diffuse muscular discomfort and a general feeling of pleasure and relief with gentle stretching are generally indicative of delayed-onset muscle soreness, or DOMS.

 Video of the Day

 This is normal and should be treated with ice, stretching, rest and modified activity.
 The best way to get rid of DOMS is to continue moving and use physical activity to flush the muscles out.
 If you experience sharp, focal rib pain after an ab workout that increases with stretching and activity and does not resolve after several days of rest, you should seek medical consultation, as this can indicate a more serious injury.